 If you’re concerned about these larger types of co-pays, please ask how we can potentially eliminate them and give you peace of mind through a hospital indemnity plan.
 Premiums are considerably lower than traditional Medicare Supplement plans, and for most part premiums will have not change year to year for consumers.
-Consider this premium disparity for one Medicare Supplement plan in Maine.

 Just ask, we’ll be happy to quote you right over the phone.